Iterative Facial Image Inpainting Based on an Encoder-Generator Architecture: Conclusion and Future Works

 \section{Conclusion and Future Works}

 We propose an iterative algorithm to fill a masked region semantically with very few iterations via encoder-generator architecture.
-The encoder embeds a masked image to a latent point in generator space; since the content of the masked region directly affects the embedded point, a variety of alternative fillings are generated depending on different drawn-sketches or different pixel values assigned to the masked region.
+The encoder embeds a masked image to a latent point in generator space; since the content of the masked region directly affects the embedded point, a variety of alternative fillings are generated depending on different drawn sketches or different pixel values assigned to the masked region.
 Also, since our solution uses generic frameworks, i.e. CRG, which does not need any supervision depending on the masks, it allows the use of different mask types.
-The empirical results show that our heuristic works successfully and outperforms the state-of-the-art models qualitatively, especially in images where the face or background is completely masked.
-The success of our method depends on the sufficiency of the generator space and how well its inversion is performed; so, as a future work, we are planning to make more comprehensive analysis on the manifold of trained examples in the latent space utilizing the encoder of the CRG model.
+The empirical results show that our heuristic works successfully and generates comparable results with the state-of-the-art models both quantitatively and qualitatively, especially in images where the face or background is completely masked.